gpufit/Gpufit/examples/Gpufit_Cpufit_Performance_Comparison_readme.txt

 The results of the performance comparison between Gpufit and Cpufit are shown in a table.
-The results demonstrate the performance benefit of Gpufit compared to Cpufit executing the fitting process vor various number of fits in a range of 10 - 10000000.
+The results demonstrate the performance benefit of Gpufit compared to Cpufit executing the fitting process for various number of fits in a range of 10 - 10000000.
 The execution speed is expressed in fits per second.
-If the execution time was not measureable, the speed is expressed as infinite.
+If the execution time was not measurable, the speed is expressed as infinite.

 EXAMPLE: